G.E.E.C Overview

 To be the most culturally inclusive facilitators, connecting learners/students across the globe through STEAM (Science, Technology, Engineering, Arts & Math) education and cultural exchanges,

-For more than half a decade now, GEEC have been working to create Science, Technology, Engineering, Arts and Math (“STEAM”) ecosystems.
+For more than half a decade now, GEEC has been working to create Science, Technology, Engineering, Arts and Math (“STEAM”) ecosystems.
 A “STEAM ecosystem” is an open collaboration between all the various entities that affect and interact with our target learning population.
-The GEEC serves as a connector for communities from D.C. to South Africa that brings students, educators, families, Universities, corporations and NGOs together in innovative and meaningful ways.
+The GEEC serves as a connector for communities from around the world that brings students, educators, families, Universities, corporations and NGOs together in innovative and meaningful ways.

 Our History